dougnoel/sentinel/README.md

 ### 5.3 Deploy to Maven Central
+[Instructions for Deploying to Maven Central](https://dzone.com/articles/publish-your-artifacts-to-maven-central) Here is an article on [encrypting the PGP password in settings.xml](http://maven.apache.org/guides/mini/guide-encryption.html).
+This [git project](https://github.com/tdf/odftoolkit) also shows an example of how to push to Maven Central.

+Had to run ```export GPG_TTY=$(tty)``` per this article on [using GPG on Mac](https://gist.github.com/repodevs/a18c7bb42b2ab293155aca889d447f1b) for this all to work.

-[Instructions for Deploying to Maven Central](https://dzone.com/articles/publish-your-artifacts-to-maven-central) (NOTE: The version needs to be X.X.X-SNAPSHOT for a release to work.)
+(NOTE: The version needs to be X.X.X-SNAPSHOT for a release to work.)

+When release:prepare and release:peform run, they pull command line arguments from the maven-release-plugin section of the pom.xml.
+These are in turn set in the properties section of the pom.xml under sentinel-release-os, sentinel-release-browser, and sentinel-release-pageobjectpackages at the top of the file.
+If you need to change these properties, change them here.
+If you need to add additional arguments, add them to the arguments section and follow the standard for adding the property values to the properties section of the file.

 ```
 mvn clean